 Moneyfulness has a practical approach.
 There are exercises concerning your convictions about money and you’ll obtain self-insight about your behavioral pattern.
 Very recognizable and applicable.
 Organizing and planning your financial affairs can only be done using a practical method.
 Bank management is the way to organize your financial affairs.
 The seven aiding factors of mindfulness are used to shape the money method.
 There is nothing vague about money.

 9. I don’t know Moneyfulness, therefore I don’t trust Moneyfulness

 You are right that the combination of mindfulness and money doesn’t exist that long.
-But on the other hand, money exist for centuries and mindfulness for a couple of decades.
-Mindfulness is evidence based, so no worries there.
-Moneyfulness is a combination of two long existing and trustworthy concepts.
+But on the other hand, money exists for centuries and mindfulness for a couple of decades.
+Mindfulness is evidence-based, so no worries there.
+Moneyfulness is a combination of two long-existing and trustworthy concepts.

 10. I actually have a lot of money, so I don’t need Moneyfulness

-There are so many wealthy people worrying about money, you won’t believe.
-If you have it you might loose it.
-If you are at age, you may worry about the things your kids will do with your money.
+There are so many wealthy people worrying about money, you won’t believe it.
+If you have it you might lose it.
+If you are at the age, you may worry about the things your kids will do with your money.
 Some people are even forcing someone to do things, otherwise, they cut them off the inheritance.
 You are having doubts and worries about your investments, did I do the right thing?
 And so on.